geoph9/hass-gshell-extension/README.md

 ## Installation

 In order to install the extension you will have to clone this repository and move it under the directory where your other extensions are.
-The following commands should make it work
+The following commands should make it work:

 ```bash
 # Create the extensions directory in case it doesn't exist